CDCgov/prime-data-input-api/README.md

-# PRIME Data Inoput API
+# PRIME Data Input API

 This is a prototype API for the PRIME Data Input application.
 It utilizes a design-first approach to API design and implementation: the [OpenAPI Specification](https://www.openapis.org/) in `openapi.yml` is the design document from which the API is generated.